RicoSuter/VistoJS/README.md

 ## Features

 - Support for views with "code-behind" and view models (declared using HTML)
-    - Support for  event methods on views and view models like "loaded", "onNavigatedTo", etc.
+    - Support for **event methods** on views and view models like "loaded", "onNavigatedTo", etc.
-    - The view model and the view are connected using KnockoutJS bindings
+    - The view model and the view are connected using **KnockoutJS bindings**
     - Load sub views declaratively using **custom tags** and pass parameters which may be one-way and two-way bound
     - Instantiate multiple instances of the same view
     - No "page build-up flickering" by displaying a view not until every sub view has been loaded
-- Support for stack-based  paging and  dialogs
+- Support for **stack-based paging** and **dialogs**
     - The framework automatically calls onNavigateTo, loaded, destroy and other event methods
-    - More maintainable and understandable code by enforcing structure and conventions
+    - More maintainable and understandable code by **enforcing structure and conventions**
         - The resulting application is component based and different application areas can be grouped in packages
-- Support for GUI  internationalization
+- Support for **UI internationalization**
-    - Declarative internationalization (with the data-translate attribute) which automatically updates if the language is changed
+    - **Declarative** internationalization (with the data-translate attribute) which automatically updates if the language is changed
     - Immediate language changes using "language bindings"
 - Visto.js file size is 18kb minimized (22kb debug)
     - Complete framework (with all libraries like JQuery, JQuery UI, KnockoutJS, RequireJS, etc.)